How To Write A Personal Statement For Law School

 Read through all the feedback and take it all on board - are there any common areas people have noted that could be improved?

 Next, go through each point and see if it would make the statement better overall.
 If you feel it doesn’t, don’t incorporate that particular suggestion into your new draft.

 Although other people’s views are essential here, it’s also important that you are happy with the statement.
 Never let someone else rewrite your statement - it should only be your own writing.

 Don’t underestimate how long this part of the writing process can take - you may go through many cycles of drafting and asking for feedback, so again, try to start writing your personal statement as early as possible.

-Write as many drafts as you feel are necessary, until you have a polished statement that you are completely happy with sending off to your programs.
+Write as many drafts as you feel are necessary, until you have a polished statement that you are completely happy with sending off to your selected law programs.

 Good luck with your law school applications!

 For more tips and advice on applying to law school, please see: